sherrylitest/Grant-program/README.md

 #### VeChain Grant Committee

-The committee consists of individuals who know the funding priorities of the VeChain ecosystem, and is responsible for evaluating grant applications and providing feedback on these.
+The committee consists of individuals who know the funding priorities of the VeChain ecosystem and is responsible for evaluating grant applications and providing feedback on these.

 In cases where a niche expert opinion is desirable, one of the committee members may request such a review.